magic3007/MiniJava-Compiler/README.md

 There are some corner cases that should be identified as `Type Error` when doing semantics analysis.
 We are going to list them here.

 1. Circular inheritance.
-With simple graph theoy, we can check whether a loop in the directed inheritance graph using Depth First Search tree within $O(n)$ time, where the $n$ is the number of classes.
+With simple graph theory, we can check whether a loop in the directed inheritance graph using Depth First Search tree within $O(n)$ time, where the $n$ is the number of classes.
-2. The overriden method has different return type.
+2. The overridden method has different return type.
 3. A temporary variable declared in a method body has the same name with one of the method argument names.

 ## IR Generation (1)